hauchel/duco/doc/DucoPerf.md

 When starting the script i owned 423.57...
 Ducos
 The values shown for some columns are  milliDuco i.e. 1/1000 of a Duco.
-Then each 10 seconds the REST API is inquired, the data printed and written to the logfile.
+Then each 10 seconds the REST API is inquired, the data shown on screen and written to the logfile.

 **Time** is localtime

-**Total** the current difference of balance and starting value
+**Total** the current difference of balance and starting value in milliDuco

 **Hash** is the sum of all hashrates of the miners

 **Mnr** is the number of miners currently running

-**10 sec**  is the balance difference obtained in the last 10 seconds
+**10 sec**  is the balance difference  in milliDuco of the last 10 seconds, this amount was actually earned.

-**Minute** is the floating avarage of the last 6 values
+**Minute** is the sum of the last 6 10sec values, this amount was actually earned in the last minute

-**Duco/d** then shows this as  actual Ducos/day
+**Duco/d** then shows this as estimated Ducos/day

+The moving avarage for the first minute is increasing as it has to sample the values for a minute first, so ignore these.
+Afterwards it's always changing because the 10sec varies.
+This depends amongst other things on server load, connection quality and the results calculated.
+Each miner is not busy all the time, it has to wait for a job from the server and it takes time to send the result.

 It creates a logfile in the directory logs, name contains the username, the day of month and the hour it was started.
 If running several times an hour the information is appended in the log.
+The logfile shows the actual balance with 6 decimals in column Total.
 These commands are available

+    a  get AVR Top e.g 20a
     b  Balance
     q  Query

     o  show Other users
     u  switchUser, e.g. 3u
+    s  Show Topusers
+    t  switchTopuser (after getAVR!), e.g. 1t

     f  Fast mode:    tick 2 seconds
     n  Normal mode: tick 10 seconds
     x  eXit

+**a** gets all currently running miners and counts the miners having 'AVR' in the field software.
+These are added up per user and shown if the count is >= the number given. `20a` shows all users with currently at least  20 AVR miners running.

+**s** shows the AVR users found:

+    Top friends of AVR mining:
+    0  oke96
+    1  UNO1
+    ...

+**t** selects the topuser with the number given, e.g. `1t` here selects  UNO1

-o shows the users as provided in privusers.py, swith to this user by entering a number then u, e.g
+**o** shows he users provided in privusers.py

+**u** selects the user with the number given, e.g `5u` selects the user with number 5

+**b** shows the actual balance of the current user

+**q** query the balance growth of current user

+**f** switch to fast mode, query every 2 secods.
+In fast mode the values for 10sec, Minute and Ducos/day are for 2 seconds and 12 seconds and not really helpful.
+Anyway the balance is updated by the server only every about 6 seconds, so the fast mode is for debugging only.

+**n** switch to normal mode, query every 10 secods.

+**x** eXit program

 ## jmin
 Invoke jmin.py, optionally a username can be provided as parameter.
 After the first few lines are shown, press any key: